craigdevoy/cursor-deeplinks-everywhere/README.md

 ### Text Selection & Cursor Integration

 1. **Select Text**: Highlight any text on a webpage (code, documentation, prompts, etc.)
+2. **Add Images**: Right-click on any image and select "Add Image to Selection"
-2. **Automatic Detection**: A blue indicator will appear showing the selected text
+3. **Automatic Detection**: A blue indicator will appear showing the selected content
-3. **Open in Cursor**: Click "Open in Cursor" button or use the context menu
+4. **Open in Cursor**: Click "Open in Cursor" button or use the context menu
-4. **Seamless Integration**: The text opens as a pre-filled prompt in Cursor
+5. **Seamless Integration**: The text and images open as a pre-filled prompt in Cursor

 ### Features